DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-24-asking-candidates-for-references-to-be-contacted-if-they-accept-an-offer.md

       href: https://www.gov.uk/government/publications/keeping-children-safe-in-education--2
 ---

-For the 2022 to 2023 recruitment cycle, we’ve [changed the references process](/changing-the-reference-process-to-make-it-easier-for-candidates-to-submit-applications) so that candidates:

-- only need to give details of people who can give references, rather than having to request and receive references before submitting their application
+We’ve [changed the references process](/apply-for-teacher-training/collecting-references-after-offer/) so that candidates only need to give details of people who can give references, rather than having to request and receive references before submitting their application.
-- must confirm these details when they accept an offer, so that reference requests can be sent
-- can check on the progress of reference requests - this includes requesting more, cancelling requests and sending reminders

 ## The issue

-??
+We needed to update the application interface, which previously required candidates to request references and then once these had been received, select which 2 to include with their application.
+Instead we just needed to collect the details of at least 2 people who could give a reference.

+We also needed to communicate this change for any candidates who may have been familiar with the previous process.

 ## What we changed